NoOne03/Cryptography-Image-Steganography/README.md

 # Cryptography-Image-Steganography
-Hide & Retrieve Data from Image using LSB Modificaion.
+Python code to Hide & Retrieve Data from Image using LSB Modificaion.
 Data is encoded/decoded using Vigenere Cipher.